vobarian/tfbuilder/README.md

 ### Building Larger Configurations

-`Configuration` has a `merge` method to combine two Configurations.

 An advantage of using JavaScript is that functions can help modularize code and reduce duplication.
 Functions are more flexible and concise than Terraform modules.
-Also, functions can be used to build nested blocks, whereas Terraform modules can only create whole resources, data sources, etc.
+Also, functions can be used to build nested blocks, whereas Terraform modules can only create whole resources and data sources.

 A function's parameters take the place of module input variables.
 Output variables generally aren't needed since any properties can